yamahigashi/MayaIntersectionMarker/README.md

 Additionally, the Maya modules folder can be any location that has been configured in the `MAYA_MODULE_PATH` environment variable.
 Ensure that this environment variable is properly set if you wish to use a custom location for your Maya modules.

+## Compatibility
+- Maya 2024 windows
+- Maya 2023 windows
+- Maya 2022 windows
+- Maya 2020 windows

 ## Usage
 Using the Maya Intersection Marker plugin is straightforward:

-1. **Load the Plugin:** From the Plugin Manager, locate the `IntersectionMarker.mll` and load it.

-2. **Select Two Meshes:** In the Maya scene, select two meshes that you want to check for intersections.
+1. **Select Two Meshes:** In the Maya scene, select two meshes that you want to check for intersections.

-3. **Run the Command:** After selecting the meshes, run the `intersectionMarker` command in the command line or script editor.
+2. **Run the Command:** After selecting the meshes, execute the menu `Window > Intersection Marker`, or run the `intersectionMarker` command in the command line or script editor.

 This will visualize any intersections between the selected meshes directly within the viewport.